 Legislation

-- Part 6 of the Disability Services Act 1993 sets out the powers of HaDSCO in relation to complaints about disability service providers.
+- Part 6 of the Disability Services Act 1993, which sets out the powers of HaDSCO in relation to complaints about disability service providers.

-- Part 19 of the Mental Health Act 2014 sets out the powers of HaDSCO in relation to complaints about mental health service providers.
+- Part 19 of the Mental Health Act 2014, which sets out the powers of HaDSCO in relation to complaints about mental health service providers.

 - HaDSCO also has shared legislative responsibility for complaints relating to 'declared places' (places identified by the Disability Services Commission for the detention and rehabilitation of people who are 'mentally impaired accused') under the Declared Places (Mentally Impaired Accused) Act 2015.